blondedman/k-means-clustering-from-scratch/README.md

 # k means clustering from scratch
-<p>handling non-numeric data from the titanic dataset // building k means from scratch</p>
+<p>handling non-numeric data from the titanic dataset // building the k means clustering model from scratch</p>